-Ms. McGoldrick shall be elected as director to serve until the 2026 Annual General Meeting or until her successor has been duly elected and qualified if the proposal to re-elect Ms. McGoldrick as a director of the Company receives the affirmative vote of more than 50% of the holders of the shares entitled to vote and who are present or represented by proxy at the Meeting.
-Abstentions and broker non-votes, if any, will have no effect on this proposal.
+Ms. Karydas shall be elected as director to serve until the 2026 annual general meeting or until her successor has been duly elected and qualified if the proposal to re-elect Ms. Karydas as a director of the Company receives the affirmative vote of more than 50% of the holders of shares entitled to vote and who are present or represented by proxy at the Meeting.
+Abstentions and broker non-votes, if any, are not counted in the calculation of votes for or against this proposal.